IITDU-BSSE06/ads-demystifying-the-logs-TasnimFabiha/Contributions.md

 Then I discussed with my classmates, and got the idea of taking help from the code that was done in our class room.
 Then I was able to match my logic with that reducer code.
 I completed these 2 assignments by modifyng that reducer code which was provided in our classroom.

+Assignment 5 were also done by modifying the previous reducer code